The 2025 SUMMER SEASON HAS COME TO A CLOSE. THANK YOU FOR JOINING US!

 SUMMER 2025 IN PARKS ACROSS THE CITY

-From June 12 through August 24, 2025, Toronto Outdoor Picture Show is proud to present our 15th anniversary festival over 20 evenings of open-air cinema programming at three parks across Toronto: Fort York, Christie Pits, and Corktown Common.
+From June 12 through August 24, 2025, Toronto Outdoor Picture Show was proud to present our 15th anniversary festival over 20 evenings of open-air cinema programming at three parks across Toronto: Fort York, Christie Pits, and Corktown Common.

-When We Were Young celebrates TOPS’ milestone birthday by throwing back to the festival’s very first curated programme theme – coming of age – to reflect on where we’ve been, where we’re going, and why we fell in love with the movies in the first place.
-Stories about the trials and tribulations of youth are a cinematic staple, and this programme includes a diversity of short and feature films about the wonder of childhood, the never-easy process of growing up, and coming of age – at any age.
+When We Were Young celebrated TOPS’ milestone birthday by throwing back to the festival’s very first curated programme theme – coming of age – to reflect on where we’ve been, where we’re going, and why we fell in love with the movies in the first place.
+Stories about the trials and tribulations of youth are a cinematic staple, and this programme included a diversity of short and feature films about the wonder of childhood, the never-easy process of growing up, and coming of age – at any age.

-The festival season will open at Fort York on June 12 with Baz Luhrmann’s hyper-stylized Romeo + Juliet, a unique take on the timeless tale of star crossed lovers featuring young Leonardo DiCaprio and Claire Danes.
-When We Were Young features coming of age classics young and old, including groundbreaking new kids on the block from the past decade (I Saw the TV Glow, Moonlight), middle-aged Gen X and Millennial stalwarts (celebrating Clueless’ 30th anniversary, Stand by Me), and venerable golden-agers from cinematic eras past (What Ever Happened to Baby Jane?, The Wizard of Oz).
-This programme invites you to lay a blanket in the grass and gaze up at the films that take us back to the times When We Were Young (however recent or distant).
+The festival season opened at Fort York on June 12 with Baz Luhrmann’s hyper-stylized Romeo + Juliet, a unique take on the timeless tale of star crossed lovers featuring young Leonardo DiCaprio and Claire Danes.
+When We Were Young featured coming of age classics young and old, including groundbreaking new kids on the block from the past decade (I Saw the TV Glow, Moonlight), middle-aged Gen X and Millennial stalwarts (celebrating Clueless’ 30th anniversary, Stand by Me), and venerable golden-agers from cinematic eras past (What Ever Happened to Baby Jane?, The Wizard of Oz).
+This programme invited you to lay a blanket in the grass and gaze up at the films that take us back to the times When We Were Young (however recent or distant).

-The When We Were Young programme is curated by Artistic & Executive Director Emily Reid, Manager of Programme Admin Isabella Brown, and programming contributors Lauren Baldwin, Rachel Barclay, Tika Francis, David Osubronie, Felan Parker, and Jon Petrychyn.
+The When We Were Young programme was curated by Artistic & Executive Director Emily Reid, Manager of Programme Admin Isabella Brown, and programming contributors Lauren Baldwin, Rachel Barclay, Tika Francis, David Osubronie, Felan Parker, and Jon Petrychyn.

 FORT YORK